OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/DFIR.md

 - [LiME (Linux Memory Extractor)](https://github.com/504ensicsLabs/LiME): A *Loadable Kernel Module (LKM)* which allows the acquisition of volatile memory.
 It's designed to be transparent to the target system, evading many common anti-forensic measures.

 **Network Forensics**: This is done through [[Network Analysis]], and working with [[IDS & IPS]] solutions, [[Firewall]]s, and using tools like [[Wireshark]] and [[Tcpdump]].

+**Disk Forensics**: This is done through tools like *Autopsy* to understand the file structure of an image, as well as create a timeline of the events happened.

 ---
 ### Chain of Custody